 "You need to know what incentives, what carve-outs, and rebates exist in your state,” suggests Nedd.
 “The first step is knowing what is out there to help you with cost savings.
 From there, reach out to a friendly lender who can guide you through the process and who understands green financing.”
 No two states are the same when it comes to solar financing.
 Every state has different solar companies and prices that are accessible to them; therefore, it is important to start your solar finance journey with individualized research.

-Step 3: Paying for Solar
+Step 3: Financing Solar Panels

 No matter what state or region you are in, there will be more than one financing option.
 To begin, you can pay for the ownership of the solar panels.
 The cheapest route is to pay the full price upfront.
 Owning your solar can save you money over your lifetime, increase the value of your building, and makes you eligible for the Solar Investment Tax Credit (ITC).
 This tax credit is worth roughly 30% of the total cost of the solar panel system.
 However, paying for your solar panels upfront is not the only option: